Dinir/obs-audio-filter-guide/guide-en.md

 Noise Suppression is good at cutting mild noises like an electric fan in your room.

-Since it will reduce the volume of the channel, it's good to set up a Gain filter to compensate the volume loss.
+Since it will reduce the volume of the channel, it's good to set up a Gain filter to compensate for the volume loss.

 # Gain